Magnetic hard-direction ordering in anisotropic Kondo systems: Numerical Renormalization Group

-{\it Numerical Renormalization Group.---} In order to investigate if hard-direction ordering of under-screened moments could occur in the strong-coupling regime at temperatures far below the Kondo temperature $T_K$, we employ the numerical renormalization group (NRG).
+In order to investigate if hard-direction ordering of under-screened moments could occur in the strong-coupling regime at temperatures far below the Kondo temperature $T_K$, we employ the numerical renormalization group (NRG).
 Previous NRG studies \cite{Zitko+08} analyzed the effects of single-ion anisotropy on the Kondo screening mechanism and on possible non-Fermi-liquid behaviour, but did not investigate the behaviour of magnetic susceptibilities along different directions.
+The calculation of transverse magnetic susceptibilities using NRG has been reported in the literature for related models \cite{Cano+13}.
 It is important to stress that in the strong-coupling regime the physics will crucially depend on $S$ and $N$.
 Here we only investigate the single-channel Kondo model for $S=1$.
+Details on our NRG calculations can be found in Appendix \ref{ap.NRG}.

 In the strong-coupling regime, the experimentally relevant quantity is not $\chi_\gamma^{\rm imp}$, but the impurity contribution to the total susceptibility, $\chi_\gamma^{\rm cont}$, defined as the difference between the total susceptibility of the system with and without the impurity.
 As temperature is lowered, the impurity increasingly 'outsources' its magnetic moment to the conduction electrons.
 While the total $z$-angular momentum is conserved and the dressed impurity states are eigenstates of $\hat{J}_z $, the conduction electrons are carrying an increasing fraction of the impurity's angular momentum which is no longer negligible at $T\sim T_K$.